home » stalking, threats, & violence

 About 3% reported obtaining a weapon to protect themselves against a client.

-I've included a brief excerpt from each, which may help those reviewing this list to decide which resources are most relevant for individual interests.
+I've gathered 54 citations of articles and books and included a brief excerpt from each, which may help those reviewing this list to decide which resources are most relevant for individual interests.

 These resources present research findings, incidence & prevalence stats, characteristics of high-risk patients, precipitating events, methods & motives, forms of attack including those that are fatal, issues in recognizing and responding to risks, PTSD & other common effects, dangers to therapists' families, issues in prosecuting patients, training recommendations, and prevention strategies.